-- (3) All sports wagering conducted under authority of a temporary license shall comply with the house rules adopted under section 9. - (d) Upon application by a qualified gaming entity and payment of a \$10,000,000 application fee for category 1, and \$250,000 for category 2, the commission shall grant an operator license to a qualified gaming entity that provides for the right to conduct sports wagering; provided, that the qualified gaming entity meets the requirements for licensure under this chapter and the rules and regulations of the commission.
-Such license shall be issued for a 5-year period, and may be renewed for 5-year periods upon payment of a \$100,000 renewal fee; provided that an operator continues to meet all requirements under this chapter and the rules and regulations of the commission. - (e) An operator shall submit to the commission such documentation or information as the commission may require demonstrating that the operator continues to meet the requirements of this chapter and the rules and regulations of the commission.
-An operator shall submit required documentation or information no later than 5 years after issuance of its operator license and every 5 years thereafter, or within lesser periods based on circumstances specified by the commission. - Section 7. (a) All persons employed by an operator to perform duties directly related to the operation of sports wagering in Massachusetts in a supervisory role shall maintain a valid occupational license issued by the commission.
-The commission shall issue such occupational license to a person who meets the requirements of this section.
+182 (d) Upon application by a qualified gaming entity and payment of a \$10,000,000 183 application fee for category 1, and \$250,000 for category 2, the commission shall grant an 184 operator license to a qualified gaming entity that provides for the right to conduct sports 185 wagering; provided, that the qualified gaming entity meets the requirements for licensure under 186 this chapter and the rules and regulations of the commission.
+Such license shall be issued for a 5-187 year period, and may be renewed for 5-year periods upon payment of a \$100,000 renewal fee; 188 provided that an operator continues to meet all requirements under this chapter and the rules and 189 regulations of the commission.

+(e) An operator shall submit to the commission such documentation or information as the commission may require demonstrating that the operator continues to meet the requirements of this chapter and the rules and regulations of the commission.
+An operator shall submit required documentation or information no later than 5 years after issuance of its operator license and every 5 years thereafter, or within lesser periods based on circumstances specified by the commission.

+196 Section 7. (a) All persons employed by an operator to perform duties directly related to 197 the operation of sports wagering in Massachusetts in a supervisory role shall maintain a valid 198 occupational license issued by the commission.
+The commission shall issue such occupational 199 license to a person who meets the requirements of this section.
-- (b) An occupational license authorizes the licensee to be employed in the capacity designated by the commission while the license is active.
-The commission may establish, by rule or regulation, job classifications with different requirements based on the extent to which a particular job impacts, or has the potential to impact, the lawful operation of sports wagering. - (c) An applicant for an occupational license shall submit any required application forms established by the commission and shall pay a nonrefundable application fee of \$100.
-An employer may pay an application fee on behalf of an applicant. - (d) Each occupational license holder shall annually pay to the commission a license fee of \$100 by March 1 and submit a renewal application on the form required by the commission.
-An employer may pay an application fee on behalf of the licensed employee. - Section 8. (a) The commission may deny a license to any applicant, reprimand any licensee or suspend or revoke a license, if the applicant or licensee: - (1) has knowingly made a false statement of a material fact to the commission; - (2) has had a license revoked by any governmental authority responsible for regulation of gaming activities; - 219 (3) has been convicted of a crime of moral turpitude, a gambling-related offense or a theft or fraud offense:

-(4) has not demonstrated to the satisfaction of the commission financial responsibility sufficient to adequately meet the requirements of the proposed enterprise; or
+(b) An occupational license authorizes the license to be employed in the capacity designated by the commission while the license is active.
+The commission may establish, by rule

+202 or regulation, job classifications with different requirements based on the extent to which a 203 particular job impacts, or has the potential to impact, the lawful operation of sports wagering.
+204 (c) An applicant for an occupational license shall submit any required application forms 205 established by the commission and shall pay a nonrefundable application fee of \$100.
+An 206 employer may pay an application fee on behalf of an applicant.
+207 (d) Each occupational license holder shall annually pay to the commission a license fee of 208 \$100 by March 1 and submit a renewal application on the form required by the commission.
+An 209 employer may pay an application fee on behalf of the licensed employee.
+210 Section 8. (a) The commission may deny a license to any applicant, reprimand any 211 licensee or suspend or revoke a license, if the applicant or licensee: 212 (1) has knowingly made a false statement of a material fact to the commission; 213 (2) has had a license revoked by any governmental authority responsible for regulation of 214 gaming activities; 215 (3) has been convicted of a crime of moral turpitude, a gambling-related offense or a theft 216 or fraud offense; 217 (4) has not demonstrated to the satisfaction of the commission financial responsibility 218 sufficient to adequately meet the requirements of the proposed enterprise; or 219 (5) is not the true owner of the business or is not the sole owner and has not disclosed the 220 existence or identity of other persons who have an ownership interest in the business.